 Curatorial staff time available

-- The Archive & Library is run by a part-time member of staff and a team of volunteers.
+- The Archive & Library is run by a part-time member of staff, who works two days a week, and a team of volunteers

 - Average number of days spent researching the museum collections each year is 25 visits taking 40 days